der-rozanov/PID_Simulation/README.md

     acc = Force / mass
     currentspeed += acc * dt
     currentpoint += currentspeed * dt + acc * pow(dt, 2) / 2

+The algorithm calculates the reaction of the system for the timelapse time with a frequency of 1/dt and outputs data to the graph.
+Blue is the reaction of the system, Orange is the control action.

 For example, replace gravity with the force of friction against the air.
 The expression for calculating air resistance is very approximate and unsuitable for real calculations